-A National Estate That is Representative of South Africa's Diverse Heritage relatively unchanged when addressing the diversity of heritage resources.
+A National Estate That is Representative of South Africa's Diverse Heritage

+SAHRA's mandate places a strong emphasis on the regulation of national heritage, however, its approach has remained relatively unchanged when addressing the diversity of heritage resources.
 A controversial, yet strong stance was taken on changing the cultural representivity of the national estate.
 As a result, there has been a focus on ensuring that all SAHRA's regulation-based heritage activities prioritise heritage resources that are representative of previously marginalised, or previously under-represented cultural identities.